castlegateit/mercury/README.md

 ### JavaScript

 The site includes [jQuery](https://jquery.com/), Bootstrap, Atlas.
-The file `src/js/atlas.js` can be used to edit the Atlas class name prefix.
-Any additional files in this directory will be compiled into the production JavaScript files when you run `gulp`.
+Any additional files in the `src/js` directory will be compiled into the production JavaScript files when you run `gulp`.

 Third-party scripts should be installed with npm.
 For example: